Economy 7 Guide: How Economy 7 Tariffs Work

 At Selectra, we speak with hundreds of customers about their gas and electricity.
 Time and time again, we see people on Economy 7 meters overpaying for their electricity due to a whole host of issues.

 Many Economy 7 meters are older models and their reliability suffers for it.
 In some cases, the meters do not switch correctly to Daylight Savings Time or their internal clocks change over time.
 Technical issues aside, Economy 7 tariffs can require know-how, routine and discipline for customers to benefit from them.

-We lead much busier and flexible lives now than in the 1970s, when Economy 7 was first introduced to respond to increasing energy demand, prices and economic hardship.
+We lead much busier and more flexible lives now than in the 1970s, when Economy 7 was first introduced to respond to increasing energy demand, prices and economic hardship.
 Nowadays, differential tariffs like Economy 7 can seem very much a relic of the past just like the storage heaters that are designed to work with them.

 For this reason, we can only recommend Economy 7 if you have recent and efficient storage heaters.
 For most modern households Economy 7 just doesn’t make sense, so switching to a cheaper fixed rate tariff is our strong recommendation.